lpasselin/tailscale-docker/README.md

 Not complex but more complex than the simple-example.
 A nginx layer is added.
 It manages two services in independent containers at locations `/service-one` and `/service-two`.

+## K8S

+Simple K8S example.
+Build and push the image to a registry, and change to image name, in the deployment.yaml file.
+Also add you Tailscale key to the env variable in the deployment.

 ## TODO